 Another detail that reveals much about a battery’s safety and capabilities is its chemistry.
 Vape batteries are usually sold under acronyms such as INR, IMR, and ICR, which denote the battery’s chemical makeup.
 Choosing the right battery will ensure compatibility with your device.

 - IMR batteries, also known as lithium manganese units, work at a higher capacity without getting too hot.
-With minimal changes in internal temperature, these batteries don’t heat devices and their circuits excessively.
+With minimal changes in internal temperature, these batteries don’t heat devices and circuits excessively.
 With their superior design, these batteries rarely require protective circuitry.
-IMR batteries work with most available vape mods and they’re safe to use.
+IMR batteries work with most available vape mods and are generally considered safe to use.

 - ICR (lithium cobalt) batteries are the highest-powered option available for today’s vape mods.
 With their better mAh ratings, they’re well-suited to mechanical designs.
 However, ICR batteries have no built-in safeguards, so you’ll need a device with protective circuitry.
-Given this fact, ICR batteries have become obsolete.
+Given this lack of in-built safety, ICR batteries have become obsolete.

 Consider the Charging Process